-In 2021, the PMI VectorLink Ethiopia project will work with the NMEP, regional health bureaus (RHBs), and district authorities to spray 792,891 targeted structures in the target 48 districts using pirimiphos-methyl CS (Actellic 300CS), SumiShield 50WG, and Fludora Fusion to conduct IRS.
-Twenty-six of the 48 districts will be sprayed with clothianidin-based products (SumiShield 50WG in 22 districts and Fludora Fusion in four districts)).
+In year five (January 2022 – December 2022), the PMI VectorLink Ethiopia project will work with the NMEP, regional health bureaus (RHBs), and district authorities to spray 763,766 targeted structures in the target 48 districts using pirimiphos-methyl CS (Actellic 300CS), SumiShield 50WG, and Fludora Fusion.
+Forty-two of the 48 districts will be sprayed with clothianidin-based products (SumiShield 50WG in 25 districts and Fludora Fusion in 17 districts).
+In the remaining six districts, in Amhara, Actellic 300 CS was sprayed in 2021, and will be used again in 2022.
 The project’s primary objective is to reach a minimum coverage of 85% of the structures found in each district by implementing high-quality IRS operations.
-The project will implement World Health Organization (WHO) and PMI guidelines on prevention of COVID-19 before and during implementation of IRS to ensure the safest possible conditions for the implementing teams and the beneficiaries.
+The project will implement World Health Organization (WHO) and PMI guidelines on prevention of COVID-19 before, during and after implementation of IRS to ensure the safest possible conditions for the implementing teams and the beneficiaries.

-In addition to spraying, in Year 4 (2021) the project will carry out the following activities:
+In addition to spraying, the project will carry out the following activities:

-- Scale up capacity at the national, regional, district, and local levels to conduct IRS, including planning, implementation, and monitoring and evaluation (M&E).
+- Build capacity at the district, and local/community levels to conduct IRS, including planning, implementation, environmental compliance and monitoring and evaluation (M&E).

 - Train spray personnel with a focus on supervision, spray techniques, and IRS data quality.